react-boilerplate/react-boilerplate-cra-template/docs/building-blocks/async-components.md

 # Async Components

-To load a component asynchronously, create a `Loadable` file by hand or via component/container generators with the 'Do you want to load resources asynchronously?' option activated.
+To load a component asynchronously, create a `Loadable` file by hand or via component generator with the 'Do you want to load resources asynchronously?' option activated.

 This is the content of the file by default: